 Students’ individual therapy programmes are devised and offered according identified areas of need.
 These programmes develop language and literacy across academic, social and functional contexts.
 Our therapists are trained and experienced in delivering a range of recognised programmes as well as resources that have been developed by the team in school.’

-A full assessment for all new pupils entering the school is carried out and they are reassessed each year as necessary.
-These results are explained in the yearly SLT report which is prepared for the pupils’ Annual Review meeting.
+A full assessment for all new students entering the school is carried out and they are reassessed each year as necessary.
+These results are explained in the yearly SLT report which is prepared for the students’ Annual Review meeting.
 Therapy targets are reviewed half-termly.

 Delivering training and work experience

 The team delivers parent workshops, staff training and seminars on a range of topics.
-They are also qualified trainers for ELKLAN and have successfully delivered the accredited Speech and Language Support for 11-16s 10 week course on several occasions.
 SLT students from local universities on clinical placements are supported by the SLT Practice Educator.
 The SLT team deliver part of the Access curriculum alongside therapy colleagues.